kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 As mentioned in the [Asset Store aka Rafter](#asset-store-aka-rafter) section, the Asset Store and Headless CMS components are replaced with a new one - Rafter.
 The most visible change is that DocsTopic and ClusterDocsTopic [CRs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are removed and replaced with AssetGroup and ClusterAssetGroup [CRs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 When migrating from Kyma 1.8.0 to 1.9.0 we automatically:

 - Duplicate all the files from system buckets (used by the Upload Service) in a new MinIO instance to assure the recovery of assets created by the Application Registry,
-- Duplicate all old resources in the new component, under the new name and apiGroups,
+- Duplicate all old resources in the new component, under the new name and API groups,
 - Remove the Asset Store and Headless CMS components after successful migration.

 To guarantee the necessary data duplication and fulfill the need to run all components during the upgrade, make sure your cluster has enough resources.
 The migration scripts are available [here](https://github.com/kyma-project/kyma/tree/release-1.9/resources/rafter/templates).

 >**NOTE:** Old CustomResourceDefinitions (CRDs) are not removed automatically during the upgrade process.
-Leaving the CRDs does not influence the uprgrade.
+Leaving the CRDs does not influence the upgrade.
 However, you can remove them using this script:
+>
 >```bash
 >kubectl delete crd clusterdocstopics.cms.kyma-project.io && kubectl delete crd docstopics.cms.kyma-project.io && kubectl delete crd clusterbuckets.assetstore.kyma-project.io && kubectl delete crd buckets.assetstore.kyma-project.io && kubectl delete crd clusterassets.assetstore.kyma-project.io && kubectl delete crd assets.assetstore.kyma-project.io
 >```